andrejbauer/LaTeX-input-MacOS/README.md

    * Emacs: use `C-x C-m f`, select `utf-16`, then save the file.
    * Visual Studio Code: the coding is displayed in the status line at the bottom, on the right.
 You may click on it to select an encoding.

+2. The input string and the symbol must be separated by a TAB.